IBM/ode/README.md

 You need to set LD_LIBRARY_PATH to the directory where the library lib0500.so can be found (e.g. export LD_LIBRARY_PATH=${HOME}/eclipse-workspace/ode/ODE/inst.images/x86_linux_2/bin/:$LD_LIBRARY_PATH )

-This package includes assistance for bootstrapping for x86_linux_2 in directory 'bootstrap'; it should be easy to bootstrap for linux_2 on other hardware by reference to the `odecc` script and the 'iostream.h' header file to help with following the instructions in the ODEManualCompile document.
+This package includes assistance for bootstrapping for x86_linux_2 in directory 'bootstrap'; there is a script bin/bootstrap_linux which should bootstrap for linux on other processor architectures.

 A prebuilt ODE for x86_linux_2 is also supplied.
-The files under inst.images/x86_linux_2 were built by Fedora 38, and the files under inst.images/x86_linux_2.rhel8 were built by Red Hat Enterprise Linux 8
+The files under inst.images/x86_linux_2.fedora38 were built by Fedora 38, and the files under inst.images/x86_linux_2.rhel8 were built by Red Hat Enterprise Linux 8

 A sample project buildable with ODE is available with 'git clone git@github.com:IBM/BlueMatter.git'